Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 9. Expression-Bodied Members

-Expression-bodied members are a syntactic shorthand introduced in C# 6.0.
-They allow you to write concise one-liner methods, properties, and other members using lambda-like syntax.
+Introduced in C# 6.0, expression-bodied members are a syntactic shortcut.
+With lambda-like syntax, they let you create succinct one-liner methods, properties, and other members.
 They can be used for methods, properties, indexers, and event accessors.

 Example